elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 ### Configuring the authentication source in SimpleSAMLPHP

 SimpleSAMLPHP can connect to an *LDAP* server for an authentication source.
-I didn&#8217;t want to setup an LDAP server on the same machine, so I just used the **exampleauth:UserPass** authentication source provided by SimpleSAMLPHP.
-First let&#8217;s enable the **exampleauth** module, this is done by running the following:
+I didn't want to setup an LDAP server on the same machine, so I just used the **exampleauth:UserPass** authentication source provided by SimpleSAMLPHP.
+First let's enable the **exampleauth** module, this is done by running the following:

     elatov@awsub:~$ sudo touch /usr/share/simplesamlphp/modules/exampleauth/enable